Tuskiurhil/HashCalc/README.md

 * Ability to select mutiple files
 * Ability to select an entire directory
-* Storing Output in a text file, including filenames
 * Ability to select which Hashsums to calculate